CHANGE MY LOCATION

 The heat from the sauna keeps blood vessels dilated for longer once a workout has ended, allowing blood to flow throughout the body with ease as it delivers nutrients to and removes waste from the muscles you just worked.
 Relaxing in the heat can also help shift your mental state away from your training session to a more introspective state where you connect to your breath and heart rate.
 If you exercise in the evening, warming the body before going to bed can help with sleep quality since body temperatures drop as you go into deeper sleep states.
 Having a higher starting temperature should make the drop more dramatic, allowing for a deeper sleep state.
 This is the reason hot showers are recommended at night, and cold showers/baths are better in the morning (these create feelings of alertness).

 Spending time in a sauna after a workout is a great way to promote recovery and improve your overall fitness.
-By itself, sauna use shows promising positive changes in the body.
-When combined with strength training, cardio, and mobility, you can start to maximize its effect on the body, which are directly correlated to improved quality of life, sleep, metabolism, and future performance in the gym.
+On its own, sauna bathing use shows promising positive changes in the body.
+When combined with an exercise routine of strength training, cardio, and mobility, you can start to maximize the health benefits, which are directly correlated to improved quality of life, sleep, metabolism, and future performance in the gym.
 Just like any other component of your fitness routine, start light and build up time and frequency of sauna sessions over time.
 Check out the sauna at a VASA near you!

 Please sign below to confirm that you have reviewed the terms and conditions of this document and agree that the information provided is accurate and correct.